LICQual Level 2 Certificate in Document Control and Record Management

 Download Qualification Specification

-To enrol in the LICQual Level 2 Certificate in Document Control and Record Management course, candidates must meet the following entry requirements:
+To enrol in the LICQual Level 2 Certificate in Document Control and Record Management course, applicants must meet the following entry requirements:

-4. Age Requirement: Candidates must be at least 18 years of age at the time of enrolment.
+1. Age Requirement: Applicant should be at least 16 years of age at the time of enrolment.

 Qualification#